BarryDigby/barrydigby.github.io/scRNA-Seq/Nextflow.md

 ***

-# Analysis
+# Exercise
-There will be no exercise for the scRNA-Seq workflow as it is slightly complex.
+Complete the scRNA-Seq pipeline below.
+Refer to the `pipeline` section of this weeks tutorial to check process requirements.

 Save the below script as `kallisto_bustools.nf` and run in your directory: